 Managers who work with people must have certain qualities and abilities.
-These are, first of all, communicative abilities, the ability to manage one's emotions, the ability to manage the emotions of others, the ability to self-motivation, the ability to empathize, etc. The manager shows professional qualities in setting tasks for subordinates, as well as in the process of organizing control over the implementation of their tasks.
+These are, first of all, communicative abilities, the ability to manage one's emotions, the ability to manage the emotions of others, the ability to self-motivation, the ability to empathize emotional awareness, etc. The manager shows professional qualities in setting tasks for subordinates, as well as in the process of organizing control over the implementation of their tasks.

-The following results were achieved after research of emotional intelligence of students of economic specialties.
+The following results were achieved after research of economic specialty students' emotional intelligence.
 Graduates of economic specialty are regarded by employers as potential managers..
-They should have all the competencies necessary for organizing successful activity of enterprise.
+They should have all the competencies necessary for organizing enterprise successful activity.
 Gender specifics of emotional intelligence may be the resource for success.
 That is why it was chosen by the authors as the subject for research.